HBCUs to glitter on NBA's All-Star stage with game, events - NewsBreak

 HBCUs to glitter on NBA's All-Star stage with game, events

-CLEVELAND — (AP) — This year's NBA's All-Star stage isn't reserved for just LeBron James, Steph Curry and the league's other top performers.
+This year's NBA's All-Star stage isn't reserved for just LeBron James , Steph Curry and the league's other top performers.

 There's another game in town, one that can make a much longer-lasting impact.